Vorkharium/vorkharium.github.io/_posts/2024-11-12-THM-Kenobi-Write-up.md

 http://10.10.254.245/admin.html
 ```

-We just see a gif telling you its a trap.
+We just see General Ackbar telling us its a trap.
 Maybe this is not the way.

 ### SMB to find presence and directory of id_rsa
 Lets enumerate SMB using a null session without credentials: